 Landlords have rights in the eviction process, but they also have to follow certain protocols, which include:

 - Explaining the reason for the eviction, found in the Grounds for Eviction handbook.

 - Including the date of eviction in the notice.

-- Going through the New Jersey court system.
+- Going through the proper court system.

-New Jersey provides guidance and resources for tenants facing eviction, which includes the following:
+State law provides guidance and resources for tenants facing eviction, which includes the following:

 - Eviction Relocation Assistance Regulation

 - Protections Against Lease Termination due to Disabling Illness, Accident or Death

 - New Jersey Tenants’ Rights Handbook by the Legal Services of New Jersey